4d/docs/docs/Project/components.md

 This page describes how to work with components in the **4D** and **4D Server** environments.
 In other environments, components are managed differently:

-- in [4D remote](../Desktop/clientServer.md), components are loaded by the server and sent to the remote application.
+- in [4D in remote mode](../Desktop/clientServer.md), components are loaded by the server and sent to the remote application.
-- in [merged applications], components are [included at the build step](../Desktop/building.md#plugins--components-page).
+- in merged applications, components are [included at the build step](../Desktop/building.md#plugins--components-page).

 :::